biovcnet/python/Lesson7Pandas/README.md

 * DataFrames are still compatible with other python library functions

+* Lists and libraries that been sorted or manipulated in parallel can be combined into a DataFrame

 ## The DataFrame Structure

 Pandas DataFrames are organized in to rows and columns, much like a Numbers or Excel spreadsheet.